Taneelkins/TweenPlus/README.md

 # TweenPlus
-An open-source Roblox TweenService replacement with more data types, better lerping, better performance, and no sacrifices.
+An open-source Roblox TweenService replacement with perks like more data types, better lerping, better performance, and more.